segfal/CrudProj/README.md

-# Fullstack CRUD Project: Student-Campus Direcotry
+# Fullstack CRUD Project: Student-Campus Directory

 The final project can be accessed here: https://64a852a648013d123d6d4784--aesthetic-hotteok-d489a7.netlify.app/